Samarth4023/Text-processing-minor-project/README.md

-# skillvertex-text-processing-minor-project
+# Text-processing-minor-project

-FREE

-Text Processing and information application.
+## Text Processing and information application.
-Ensure to use OOPs concepts to build the application.
+Used OOPs concepts to build the application.
 1. Read a text file
 2. Find number of unique words
 3. Count total words